Merchant services and ecommerce: what’s the link?

 The basics

-When taking payments online you need both a merchant account and a payment gateway.
+To take payments online, you need a way to authorise transactions securely and a way to receive the funds.
+In some cases, that means a separate payment gateway and merchant account, while other providers bundle those services together.
 A payment gateway encrypts your customers’ payment details for security.
 Once approved, the money is transferred into your merchant account for processing.

 A merchant account serves as the connection between your money and your bank account.
 Once a sale has taken place, money is transferred into your merchant account and is then transferred to your bank account.
 Many payment gateway companies provide recommend and ‘sell’ merchant accounts; alternatively merchant accounts can be opened with high-street banks that provide such services.